sorinpintilie-lgtm/drdentbeta/CHATBOT_KNOWLEDGE_BASE.md

 **Q: Do you offer payment plans?**
 A: Please contact us at +40 21 344 9317 to discuss payment options.

-**Q: Is the first consultation really free?**
+**Q: How much does the consultation cost?**
-A: Yes!
-The initial consultation is completely free (Consultație gratuită).
+A: The consultation costs 50 lei (Consultație: 50 lei).
+For orthodontic consultation, it's 100 lei.

 **Q: Do you accept insurance?**
 A: Please contact us to discuss insurance options.